MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/localization.md

 ## After completing setup

-Users can select the language of their choice for Windows 10, and Microsoft 365 Apps for Enterprise anytime after the setup process is complete.
+Users can select the language of their choice for Windows 10, and Microsoft 365 Apps for enterprise anytime after the setup process is complete.
 Specifically:

 | Feature | Description |
 | ------ | ------ |